kajal-bajpayi/Java_Project/README.md

 4. Ended the game by telling the user how many guesses it took to correctly guess the random number.

 ## Project 2:
+1. Developed a basic command line application in java for managing to do tasks.
+2. Designed and implemented the application using Java and ArrayList data structure.
+3. Create features like to add task, remove task , view task and delete task.
+Achieved efficient task management.